 Many people think that eating excess sugar causes diabetes, but that’s not really the case.
 So, what causes diabetes?
 Eating too many calories leads to weight gain and obesity is one of the major risk factors for type 2 diabetes.

-Again, weight gain is not necessarily the cause of type 2 diabetes.
+Again, weight gain is not necessarily what causes diabetes.
 There are other risk factors such as age and family history that can also contribute.
 Health Total’s integrated approach is easy-to-follow and not only helps you to manage the symptoms of diabetes, but also helps you to lose weight!
 We have a 4-step scientific approach to lower blood sugar levels as well as other health-related problems.

 Sign up for a Free Consultation and find out how easy it is to manage and control diabetes with Health Total Diabetes Management plan!

 Diabetes can be categorised into two broad types:

 There is a certain type of cell present in our body, known as beta cells, whose primary function is to store and secrete insulin.
 Insulin is a hormone that transports sugar and glucose to cells in the body, where it is used as fuel.
 However, when a person is suffering from type 1 diabetes, the immune system begins to destroy these essential beta cells, thus hampering this process.